Team2530/Documentation/docs/wiki/the-shrieking-eel.md

 ### Frame and Drivetrain

 The Eel is a [[Swerve Drive]] robot.
-We used Mk4i modules with an L2 gearing in order to accelerate quickly for short cycles.
+We use Mk4i modules with an L2 gearing in order to accelerate quickly for short cycle times.
 The motors are [[Kraken x60]]s, and it is steered by [[NEO 1.1]]s.
 We 3D-printed wheel well guards to protect the drive train from dirt and debris.
 The wheels are [Black Neoprene Billet wheels](https://www.swervedrivespecialties.com/products/billet-wheel-4d-x-1-5w-bearing-bore) from [[Swerve Drive Specialties]], with an outside diameter (OD) of 4" and a width of 1.5".
 We use [[CANCoders]] to measure the absolute rotation of the wheels.

 ![A view of a single swerve module](../assets/images/shrieking-eel-swerve-module.png)